MFM Presents… Brief Recess

 Actually, comment below if you do want to see me go to Melissa's house.
 We do a full wardrobe.

-i'm not this is and this is this is how you get ahead in life Maybe.
+Maybe.
 Actually, speaking of, I saw Alyssa this weekend.

 That messy bitch.
-We love her though.
+We love her, though.

 How do we describe Alyssa?
 Describe Alyssa for the viewers at home.
-Alyssa is our very, very close mutual friend.
+Alyssa is our very close mutual friend.

 She's like a really good friend if you want to do something because Alyssa is down for whatever.
 Yes.